As amended on May 2, 2017 by the General Membership

 Section 2.
 The membership period is the calendar year, from January 1 through December 31 and the annual dues will be determined by the Board of Directors (hereafter called the Board).
 For those joining after January 1, dues shall be prorated in a manner stipulated by the Board.

 Section 3.
-Membership shall be terminated if dues for the year are not paid by February 1.
+Membership shall be terminated if annual dues for the current year are not paid by the first Tuesday in February.

 Section 4.
 A member may be terminated for just cause upon petition to the Board by at least three members and concurrence of two-thirds of the Board.